-This year has certainly impacted marketing strategies for many industries.
-Trends are changing and businesses are being forced to shift.
+The marketing strategies of many industries were greatly impacted in 2020-21.
+Trends are changing and businesses are being forced to shift in 2022.
 The manufacturing industry is no exception.

 In this article we will comprehensively cover the manufacturing digital landscape and what your marketing strategy should look like as you begin to navigate these challenging times.

 Here’s what’s contained:

 - How 2020 Changed Marketing for Manufacturers

 - Why Manufacturers Need Digital Marketing in 2022